YR4851/M2-EmbSys/Project/2_Architecture/Readme.md

    * This Thermistor is a resistor whose resistance is dependent on temperature here this change in resistence produces change in voltage, this voltage is taken as input to micro controller.

+   ### Soil moisture sensor:

+   * Soil moisture sensors measure the volumetric water content in soil.
+Since the direct gravimetric measurement of free soil moisture requires removing, drying, and weighing of a sample, soil moisture sensors measure the volumetric water content indirectly by using some other property of the soil, such as electrical resistance, dielectric constant, or interaction with neutrons, as a proxy for the moisture content.

   ## Actuators:

+   ### Relay:

+   * A relay is an electrically operated switch.
+It consists of a set of input terminals for a single or multiple control signals, and a set of operating contact terminals.

    ### LCD Display: